SolariusScorch/XComFiles/X-Com_Files_readme.txt

 - Also, this mod is something I wanted to play since the 90's.
 Go figure.

 HOW DO I INSTALL THIS MOD?
 - Get the latest OpenXCom Extended.
+You can download it from here: https://openxcom.org/forum/index.php/topic,5258.0.html
 - Unpack the mod archive into the "mods" folder.
 - Run the game and enable the mod from the mod selection menu.